kambahr/go-sqlitehench/README.md

 ### Shrinking database files
 Shrinking is done automatically, when ShrinkDatabaseFiles = true; so there is no need to *shrink* a db file explicitly - as every database file that interacts with the package is added to a *watchlist*.
-Each file is shrunk accordingly within a short period of time.
+Each db file is shrunk accordingly within a short period of time.
 If a db file is not used for more than ~one hour, it will be excluded from the watchlist.
 Note that if <a href="https://sqlite.org/pragma.html#pragma_auto_vacuum">PRAGMA auto_vacuum</a> is set, the shrink-daemon will not be started.